-The IETF, and the plenary session in particular, are not places for vendors to try to sell their wares.
+The IETF meetings, and the plenary session in particular, are not places for vendors to try to sell their wares.
 People can certainly answer questions about their company and its products, but bear in mind that the IETF is not a trade show.
-This does not preclude people from recouping costs for IETF-related t-shirts, buttons and pocket protectors.
+This does not preclude people from recouping costs for IETF-related T-shirts, buttons, and pocket protectors.

 There is always a "materials distribution table" near the registration desk.
-This desk is used to make appropriate information available to the attendees (e.g., copies of something discussed in a Working Group session, descriptions of online IETF-related information, etc.).
-Please check with the Secretariat before placing materials on the desk; the Secretariat has the right to remove material that they feel is not appropriate.
+This desk is used to make appropriate information available to the attendees (e.g., copies of something discussed in a Working Group session, descriptions of online IETF-related information).
+Please check with the Secretariat before placing materials on the desk; the Secretariat has the right to remove material that he or she feels is not appropriate.